cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > AwsEndpointConnection SetAwsEndpointConnectionState(ctx, clusterId, endpointId).CockroachCloudSetAwsEndpointConnectionStateRequest(cockroachCloudSetAwsEndpointConnectionStateRequest).Execute()

-Sets the AWS Endpoint Connection state based on what is passed in the body: accepted or rejected.
-The \"status\" in the returned proto does not reflect the latest post-update status, but rather the status before the state is transitioned.
+Sets the AWS Endpoint Connection state based on what is passed in the body

 ### Example